What Program is Right For Me?

-INTERNATIONAL STUDENTS: New York Education Law now permits teachers to qualify for Permanent or Professional NYS Teaching Certificates when they have verified USCIS Permanent Resident status.
+- New York Education Law now permits teachers to qualify for Permanent or Professional NYS Teaching Certificates when they have verified USCIS Permanent Resident status.

 Candidates should be aware that some states, including New York, may restrict or deny professional licensure for people with felony convictions, misdemeanor convictions or actions taken against them by a professional organization.
-Binghamton University's Department of Teaching, Learning and Educational Leadership cannot guarantee licensure upon completion of the program.
+Binghamton University's Department of Teaching, Learning, and Educational Leadership cannot guarantee licensure upon completion of the program.

 In addition, candidates in teacher and educational leader preparation programs must complete field experiences, including practicum and internships, in schools or other educational settings.
 For placement into field experiences, candidates are required to provide personal information, fingerprints and may be subjected to a criminal background check.
 Candidates admitted into the program are not guaranteed a field placement, practicum or internship placement as schools, districts and other educational settings have the right to refuse placement based on information collected during any background check results or the candidate's own disclosure.